bsmith89/snakemake-boise/README.md

 files.
 This can be another _Snakemake_ gotcha, so keep it in mind.

-If you want to induce the original behavior, you just have to change the modification time of `books/isles.txt` so that it is newer than `isles.tsv`.
+If you want to induce the original behavior, you only have to change the modification time of `books/isles.txt` so that it is newer than `isles.tsv`.